 Not everything can be modeled as markets are incredibly dynamic.
 How would you model current events where history cannot be a guide or investment opportunities like merger arbitrage where legal ramifications are critically important?

 And while models are broken, humans are flawed.
 Behavioral finance acknowledges that we aren’t perfectly rational and well-informed.
-Most humans dislike losing more than they enjoy winning, we don’t immediately internalize new data, we weigh recent information more heavily than past data, and we suffer from a whole host of other cognitive biases.
+Most humans dislike losing more than they enjoy winning; we don’t immediately internalize new data, weigh recent information more heavily than past data, and suffer from other cognitive biases.

 The numbers also back up my experience.

 According to Morningstar’s report: Rolling 18-month regression for Global Equity Managers, December 2015, over the past 20 years, broad market factors—such as value, growth, quality, and momentum—have driven about 65% of a global equity manager’s relative returns.

 And while the above demonstrates that purely quantitative, factor-based investing is an excellent strategy.
 It also leaves money on the table — the money from individual security selection.